MEHColeman/shoreditch/docs/seed.md

 ## Current state

+**1.1.0 is live on RubyGems** (2026-08-08) — the first published version.
-1.0.0 released.
-The restorations and fixes that followed it are merged to master via PR #2 (2026-08-08), reviewed against agreed criteria — see `docs/acceptance.md` — and rolled into **1.1.0**, staged as the first version to publish to RubyGems (1.0.0 stays git-only; nobody should install the known-defective release).
-Consumed by `MEHColeman/blog` from a git source.
+1.0.0 stays git-only: the restorations and fixes that followed it (merged via PR #2, reviewed against agreed criteria — see `docs/acceptance.md`) are what 1.1.0 rolls in, so the registry never serves the known-defective release.
+`bundle add shoreditch` works, proven end to end by the no-preseed automation exercise. `MEHColeman/blog` still consumes the theme from a git source — the switch to `gem "shoreditch", "~> 1.1"` happens in that repo.

 The demo is live at **<https://shoreditch.mehcoleman.com/>** — Pages with GitHub Actions as the source, HTTPS enforced, deployed on every push to master.

-Outstanding: **not yet published to RubyGems** — sign-off given 2026-08-08, release staged (version bump, changelog roll, gemspec file-list fix), publish awaiting Mark's `gem signin`.
-See the task in `docs/TODO.md`.
+Release process: bump `lib/shoreditch/version.rb`, roll the changelog, commit to master, tag (bare version, no `v` — matching `0.9.0`), push, then `gem push` — Mark runs the push in a real terminal, since the account's API key demands an OTP per push and the in-session runner has no interactive stdin.

 ## Traps worth knowing